All of these pages present statements made by the followers of Rudolf Steiner

 Waldorf teachers tell their young students a great many fairy tales.
 This apparently innocent activity is actually a method of sneaking Anthroposophical doctrines into the classroom.
 Here is the hidden meaning of "Snow White", Waldorf-style: “In human development there are certain obvious stages of development.
 For the first seven years of its life the child is, so to speak, carried by heavenly powers.
 Then a change takes place ...
 [W]hen Snow White is seven, it is she who is the most beautiful.
 She has grown into her own being to a certain extent.
 The significance is that a new type of human being is coming into existence ...
 When the queen thinks she is eating Snow White's lungs and liver, she aims at acquiring the new powers ...
 Snow White...wanders alone in the woods and comes to a little hut which is the home of the seven dwarfs.
 The significance here is that the child's soul (and the human soul in general at a certain stage) is still in connection with the elemental powers ...
 The negative powers now attack the developing soul ...
 The elemental beings can assist humans to some degree but some things are beyond their powers ...
 [A] higher power is needed to awaken [Snow White].
 The power of the higher self, in the form of the prince, arrives ...
 [T]he old magical powers must die.
 It is the beginning of a new era." — Waldorf Teacher Roy Wilkinson, THE INTERPRETATION OF FAIRY TALES (Rudolf Steiner College Press, 1997) , pp. 16-17.

-The degree to which such Anthroposophical doctrines are conveyed to Waldorf students depends on the form of delivery used by individual Waldorf teachers when doing things like telling the kids fairy tales.
-But conveying such doctrines — directly or indirectly, in whole or in part — is the intention.
+The degree to which such Anthroposophical doctrines are conveyed to Waldorf students depends on the form of delivery used by individual Waldorf teachers.
+But conveying such doctrines is the intention.
 Note that THE INTERPRETATION OF FAIRY TALES was written by a Waldorf teacher and published by the Rudolf Steiner College, a Waldorf teacher-training institution.

-If you don’t believe in clairvoyance, and chromatic voodoo, and bonzo rules (No blue-red carpets!) — Waldorf might not bring brightness into your life.
+If you don’t believe in clairvoyance, and voodoo in colors, and bonzo rules (no blue-red carpets!) — Waldorf might not bring brightness into your life.

 “In early civilizations the mass of people lived in a child-like state and were guided and directed by personalities who in some respects were more mature, i.e., the priests and kings.
 These in turn were guides by spiritual beings — gods — and were what is known as ‘initiates,’ by which is meant that they had direct experience of a supersensible world.” — Waldorf educator Roy Wilkinson, TEACHING HISTORY, Vol. 1.
 (Rudolf Steiner College Press, 2000), p.
 4.